| The

 of the data wavefront need be considered when

 specifying a combinational expression.
+Completeness

-of Participation
+of Participation If

 there is a don't care signal anywhere in the expression,